-We ground solar and wind costs in the 2022 National Renewable Energy Laboratory (NREL) Annual Technology Baseline (ATB)13 and Version 15.0 of Lazard's Levelized Cost of Energy (LCOE) analysis14.
+We ground solar and wind costs in the 2022 National Renewable Energy Laboratory (NREL) Annual Technology Baseline (ATB)17 and Version 15.0 of Lazard's Levelized Cost of Energy (LCOE) analysis18.
 Because we would either have to sign a Purchased Power Agreement (PPA) or build a resource ourselves at a specific point in time, we apply levelized energy cost from the relevant year when a resource would be acquired.
 For us that relevant year is either 2022 or 2028 because we only consider wind and solar resource acquisitions either at the beginning of the study period to solve an immediate resource need or in 2028 in conjunction with our BPA contract renewal decision.
 For solar, we use NREL's ATB estimates for Class 7 solar for the low, medium and high cases for both years.
-For wind, our low cost estimates come from the ATB estimates for Class 2 (Gorge and Eastern WA) and Class 1 (Montana) wind and for the medium cost case in 2028.